coronalabs/plugins-submission-template/Readme.markdown

     + You should preserve any prefix such as `plugin.` or `plugin_`.
     + Note the trailing '.' and '_', respectively.
     + Don't forget to rename the directory called `PLUGIN_NAME`.
+* `VERSION`
+    + This is a directory
+    + You should rename this to the daily build version of Corona in which the plugin is available, e.g. 2013.1076.
 * `PUBLISHER_CONTACT` The e-mail of the main contact person for support.
 * `PUBLISHER_NAME` The brand name of the publisher.
 * `PUBLISHER_URL` The url of the publisher